Performing Lines Tasmania in association with Ten Days on the Island presents

 Plus, a unique multi-dimensional work by Suga (Grace Vanilau, Natalia Mann, Folole Tupuola and Lila Meleisea) who express through music, dance, spoken word, video and the practice of ‘Resonance’ which lies at the heart of SA/MOA.

-SA/MOA Siapo presents an exhibition of siapo, Samoan bark cloth, including ancestral siapo held by the Tasmanian Museum and Art Gallery alongside contemporary siapo created using the same traditional process by Lila Meleisea, Tusolo Aumale, Regina Meredith and Su’a Uilisone Fitiao.
+SA/MOA presents an exhibition of siapo, Samoan bark cloth, including ancestral siapo held by the Tasmanian Museum and Art Gallery alongside contemporary siapo created using the same traditional process by Lila Meleisea, Tusolo Aumale, Regina Meredith and Su’a Uilisone Fitiao.

 Credits

-SA/MOA Project Collaborators
+SA/MOA Project Collaborators:

 Galumalemana Steven Percival (Samoan heritage artist, writer and documentarian)